thenexthub/Codira/docs/proposals/Accessors.rst

 ``mutableAddress`` currently returns an ``UnsafeMutablePointer``; it will need to return ``(Builtin.NativeObject?, UnsafeMutablePointer)``.
-The owner pointer must be a native object; we cannot efficiently support either uniqueness checking or the NSM bit on non-Swift objects.
+The owner pointer must be a native object; we cannot efficiently support either uniqueness checking or the NSM bit on non-Codira objects.
 SILGen will mark that the address depends on the owner reference and push a cleanup to ``releaseForNSM`` it.

 ``address`` currently returns an ``UnsafePointer``; it will need to return ``(Builtin.NativeObject?, UnsafePointer)``.
-I do not currently see a reason to allow non-Swift owners, but the model doesn't depend on that.
+I do not currently see a reason to allow non-Codira owners, but the model doesn't depend on that.
 SILGen will mark that the address depends on the owner reference and push a cleanup to ``release`` it.